bertjiazheng/Structured3D/data_organization.md

 <img src="assets/pano_layout/scene_00000_485142_demo.png" width="80%">
 </p>

-**Layout annotation for perspecitve (`layout.json`)**: We also include the junctions that formed by line segments intersecting with each other or image boundary.
-We consider the visible and invisible part caused by the room structure instead of furniture.
+**Layout annotation for perspective (`layout.json`)**: We also include the junctions formed by line segments intersecting with each other or image boundary.
+We consider the visible and invisible parts caused by the room structure instead of furniture.

 ```
 {